The Art of War

 Leah Dearborn was appointed assistant director of the Aviation Museum in Manchester, NH, in June of 2021 and was promoted to associate director in April 2024.
 She holds a B.A. in journalism from the University of Massachusetts, Amherst, and in 2019, earned a Master’s degree in International Relations from the University of Massachusetts Boson, McCormack Graduate School of Policy and Global Studies.
 Dearborn also earned a certificate in Modern Media from Yale University in 2017.
 Her professional background includes working as a reporter and newspaper editor.
 Her stories have appeared in publications around New England, including in the Boston Globe.
 Dearborn is the author of Grenier Field: A Beacon on the Home Front (2024) and frequently speaks on “The Black Experience at Grenier.”

-Sharon Tarleton (moderator) serves as the Program Manager within the University of New Hampshire's Office of Community, Equity and Diversity (OCED).
-Sharon holds a MPA from UNH, as well as a B.A. in psychology and sociology.
+Sharon Tarleton (moderator) is the program manager at the University of New Hampshire's Office of Community, Equity, and Diversity (OCED).
+Sharon holds a MPA from UNH and a B.A. in psychology and sociology.
 In addition, Sharon is currently pursuing a J.D. at UNH's Franklin Pierce School of Law.
 Professionally, Sharon has spent most of her career in social services and education, working in local non-profit organizations, K-12 schools, and institutions of higher education.
 A 2020 graduate of Leadership Seacoast, Sharon also regularly looks for ways to learn more about and give back to the community she has called home for most of her life.
-Sharon is particularly interested in the theme of this year's EWH Tea Talks given her familial ties to various branches of the United States military including the Navy, Army, and Air Force.
-The daughter of a retired chief petty officer/shipyard worker, and a retired career civil servant/amateur genealogist, the topic of this talk seems especially apropos.
+Sharon is particularly interested in the theme of this year's EWH Tea Talks, given her familial ties to various branches of the United States military, including the Navy, Army, and Air Force.
+The daughter of a retired chief petty officer/shipyard worker and a former career civil servant/amateur genealogist, the topic of this talk seems especially apropos.

 SUNDAY, FEBRUARY 23